hfabian-G/SpecFlowApiCaseGenerator/README.md

 # API to SpecFlow Converter

 A tool that simplifies the creation of SpecFlow test cases by automatically converting API responses into formatted SpecFlow scenarios.
-Perfect for streamlining simple API testing workflows.
+Perfect for streamlining very simple API testing workflows.

 Please note that this implementation requires fairly specific SpecFlow step-definitions that are not provided with the project, though generating a few Scenarios should give you enough information to quickly replicate them.
-If need be, feel free to change the javascript in routes/+page.svelte to more precisely fit your current framework for API SpecFlow Scenario creation.
+If need be, feel free to change the javascript in routes/+page.svelte to more precisely fit your current StepDefinition framework for API SpecFlow Scenario creation.

 ## Features
 - One-click conversion of API responses to SpecFlow test scenarios